open-telemetry/opentelemetry.io/content/en/blog/2023/otel-dotnet-performance-impacts.md

 instead debate the value of instrumenting their code.

-TL;DR: if you’re optimizing at the level where OpenTelemetry and Activity usage would be a concern, you should probably be more worried about the .NET framework as a whole.
+TL;DR: if you’re optimizing at the level where OpenTelemetry and Activity usage would be a concern, you should probably be more worried about the .NET as a whole.

 ## Activity vs. OpenTelemetry vs. OpenTelemetry Shim